AlanQuille/pands-problems/README.md

 **Exercise file:** 7-es.py

 This script takes input from the command line to specify a file to be opened.
-When it opens the file it goes through the file character by character and counts how many "e"'s (lower case e's) are present in the text file.
+When it opens the file, it goes through the file character by character and counts how many "e"'s (lower case e's) are present in the text file.

-This script uses the **sys** module so that it can take an argument from the command line as an input variable, which is called **sys.argv[1]** (i.e. the second element of the array of input arguments, the first one being **7-es.py**).
+This script uses the **sys** module so that it can take an argument from the command line as an input variable, which is called **sys.argv[1]** (i.e., the second element of the array of input arguments, the first one being **7-es.py**).
 This input variable is the string which designates which file is to be opened by a script.
 A test file is created with 6 "e"'s in total called "e.txt" (moby-dick.txt is also present for testing, it returns correct number of 'e's)

 The function is called by entering "python 7-es.py e.txt" in this instance.
 The **open** function is used to open the file and each line is saved to a file object.
 This file object is composed of a series of strings, each string representing each line of the text document that is opened.